Some history on Oldswinford in the county of Worcestershire

 County Advertiser : September 10th 1881 Page 5

-"We have just had three days' hard fighting which have proved successful.
+says: "We have just had three days' hard fighting which have proved successful.
 Am glad to say I came out quite safely, but I had some narrow escapes.
-I was shot through
+I

 "Oldswinford Soldier's Narrow Escapes"